 Rating Provider Quality Assurance Quarterly Fees:

-Beginning in 2017, Rating Providers will be charged \$7.50 per rating registered in the RESNET National Registry.
+Rating Providers are charged \$7.50 per rating registered in the RESNET National Registry.
 Rating Providers will be emailed invoices quarterly based on the number ratings registered into the RESNET National Registry during the previous quarter.